 - (1) Biology, 8th edition, by Neil A. Campbell and Jane B. Reece.
-Benjamin Cummings, 2008. - (2) A flash drive for lab (at least 2GB), 1.5 inch 3 ring binder, & 15 dividers - (3) Safety glasses or goggles (for people who wear contacts), ANSI Z87.
+Benjamin Cummings, 2008. - (2) A lab notebook or sketch pad for making drawings and recording observations.
+Colored pencils are recommended.
+You are also encouraged to bring a flash drive to lab. - (3) Safety glasses or goggles (for people who wear contacts), ANSI Z87.
 Available at the ACC Bookstore or several places in town.
 You are required to bring these to labs involving dissection or chemicals or you will not be able to attend the lab on those days. - (4) Photographic Atlas for Biology Laboratory, 5th edition, by Kent M. Van de Graff.
 Morton Publishing, Englewood, CO.